Newspaper Page Text

 taking it out of the general circula

-tion as fast as possible.
+tion as fast as possible. '

-The brain, that most dedicate and
+'fl}é brain, that most delicate and

-wonderful organ, which forms the
+wonderful organ, which’ forms the

-mysterious link between the other
+mystericus link between the other

 forms of matter and mind, the healthy

-functions of which are essential to
+functions of which are essential -to

-vigorous intellectual operation* is ca
+vigorous intellectual operation, is ca

-pable of imbibing alkohol, and having
+pable of imbibing alkohol, and h..ving

-all its jetions suddenly arrested.
+‘all its actions suddenly arrested.
 In

 point, is the case of the man who was